EdDataScienceEES/tutorial-zey-123/Tutorial/README.md

 [https://ourcodingclub.github.io/tutorials/data-manip-intro/]
 * More on using controlling layouts with patchwork: [https://cran.r-project.org/web/packages/patchwork/vignettes/patchwork.html]
 * More on aligning plots across multiple pages using patchwork: [https://patchwork.data-imaginist.com/articles/guides/multipage.html]
-*

----

- **Recreate a BBC Plot**
-   - Challenge learners to replicate a provided example using real-world data.

- **Create Your Own Story**
-   - Encourage learners to visualize a dataset of their choice using the skills learned.

- **Going Further**
-   - Introduce integrating these plots into R Markdown reports or Shiny apps.

-### **Conclusion**

-1. Summarize key skills and their applications.
-2. Provide resources for further learning: links to ggplot2, scico, patchwork documentation.
-3. Encourage learners to share their plots and stories with the community.

 ---